lunasofia/ITMAT_circularRNA/README.txt

    specified margin
 7. Creates a spreadsheet of number of events for a particular exon-exon boundary in each sample.

+For a flowchart of the pipeline, see CircRNA_Mapping_Workflow.pdf.

 ---------- OTHER SCRIPTS ----------